Testosterone (Absorbed through the skin)

 - Blood clot in your leg or lung

-- The skin patch contains aluminum, which may cause skin burns if you have a procedure called a magnetic resonance imaging (MRI) scan.
+- The skin patch contains aluminum, which may cause skin burns if you have an MRI (magnetic resonance imaging) scan.
 You must remove the patch before an MRI.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.